AnushaAugustine/Mywebsite/index.md

    The	common	ways	of	looking	into	the	‘innards’	of	an	executing	program	can	be	categorized as:
-   <li>Using	a	debugging	tool,</li>
+   <li>Using	a	debugging	tool,
-   <li>Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	            out</li>
+   <li>Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	            out
    <li>Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.</li>

 ### How	to	Debug	Using	a	Log